Hays Consolidated Independent School District

 Hays Consolidated Independent School District is a public school district based in Kyle, Texas (USA).
 In addition to Kyle, the district serves the city of Buda, and other areas in northern Hays County.
 The Hays Consolidated Independent School District reaches more than 221 square miles.
-The district's 23 campuses are located throughout northern Hays County, serving nearly 20,000 students.
+The district's 26 campuses are located throughout northern Hays County, serving over 20,000 students.